Pied Piper of Hamelin: Other

 Some theories have linked the disappearance of the children to mass psychogenic illness in the form of dancing mania.
 Dancing mania outbreaks occurred during the 13th century, including one in 1237 in which a large group of children travelled from Erfurt to Arnstadt (about 20 km), jumping and dancing all the way, in marked similarity to the legend of the Pied Piper of Hamelin, which originated at around the same time.

 Others have suggested that the children left Hamelin to be part of a pilgrimage, a military campaign, or even a new Children's Crusade (which is said to have occurred in 1212) but never returned to their parents.
 These theories see the unnamed Piper as their leader or a recruiting agent.
 The townspeople made up this story (instead of recording the facts) to avoid the wrath of the church or the king.

-William Manchester's A World Lit Only by Fire places the events in 1484, and further proposes that the Pied Piper was a psychopathic paedophile.
+William Manchester's A World Lit Only by Fire—without citing any evidence—dates the events specifically to June 20th, 1484, and further claims that the Pied Piper was a psychopathic paedophile who "used them in unspeakable ways."
+Distinguished historian Jeremy duQuesnay Adams has noted Manchester's work contained "some of the most gratuitous errors of fact and eccentricities of judgment this reviewer has read (or heard) in quite some time."